oegedijk/explainerdashboard/docs/source/deployment.rst

 ==================================================================

-Some of the calculations in order to generate e.g. the SHAP values and permutation importances can take quite a longtime (especially shap interaction values).
+Some of the calculations in order to generate e.g. the SHAP values and permutation importances can take quite a long time (especially shap interaction values).
-Long enough the break the startup timeout of gunicorn.
+Long enough the break the startup timeout of ``gunicorn``.
 Therefore it is better to first calculate all these values, save the explainer to disk, and then load the explainer when starting the dashboard::